bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.10.4 [In development]
+    - Improved clarity of path error log output in debug mode

 * v1.10.3 [8/14/23]
     - The recalculation of possible routes in semi-autonomous operation is now throttled to improve performance
     - Minor UI enhancements